MobaSadiquee/CPE_2016_BSQ/README.md

 EPITECH first year project.

-Find the biggest square, in C
+Find the biggest square, in C.
 Finds the biggest square in a map full of "." and "o".

 ## Requirements